Thai virus surge prompts concern over ICUs, vaccine supply | Health

 Epidemiologist Kamnuan Ungchoosak said the arrival of the delta variant of the virus, believed to be more contagious, could push the number of deaths up to 1,400 in July and more in coming months.

-He said 80% of the deaths are among the elderly and people with chronic diseases, and if they are vaccinated it could significantly reduce the death rate while also lowering the demand for ICU beds.
-Around 10% of elderly and infirm patients die, while the rate for those age 20-40 is less than 0.1%, he said.
+He said 80 per cent of the deaths are among the elderly and people with chronic diseases, and if they are vaccinated it could significantly reduce the death rate while also lowering the demand for ICU beds.
+Around 10 per cent of elderly and infirm patients die, while the rate for those age 20-40 is less than 0.1 per cent, he said.

 But at the same time, significant outbreaks are occurring among other groups, including people in construction worker camps and restaurant workers, who also need to be vaccinated, he said.